-Using the CycleGAN's generator models, $G_{\text{IDC} \rightarrow \text{BreaKHis}}$ and $G_{\text{BreaKHis} \rightarrow \text{IDC}}$, we were able to map the patches staining from one datasets distribution to the other and vice versa, such that they mimic another.
-However small deviations remain, as can be observed from \Cref{fig:cyclegan-histograms}.
-The color distribution at large hue values is unimodal for IDC whereas Fake IDC shows two peaks as in the source dataset.
-Therefore the CycleGAN is not to be considered as a stain normalizer, for it does not perfectly match the distribution of colors, but rather as a model to mimic a cross-distribution staining.
-We consider the generators to produce re-stained patches that are more realistic in aesthetic than global transformation methods, such as shifts in hue and saturation, due to their ability to adjust colors locally with respect to visual features.
+Therefore, the CycleGAN is not to be considered as a stain normalizer, for it does not perfectly match the distribution of colors, but rather as a model to mimic a cross-distribution staining.
+We consider the generators to produce recolored patches that are more realistic in aesthetic than global transformation methods, such as shifts in hue and saturation, due to their ability to adjust colors locally with respect to visual features.
 The generators ability to attain local color transformation can also be observed from the examples displayed in \Cref{fig:cyclegan-pictures}.